Shape memory glasses: should you invest?

 Shape-memory glasses are made from a metal alloy.
 Mostly, titanium and nickel .
 Their particularity?
 They always return to their original form, even if they twist.
 And this concerns both the bridge and the branches.

-Video demo on Flexon's Youtube channel:
+Video demonstration on the Flexon Youtube channel:

 What are the benefits of these glasses?

 After Flexon , many eyewear manufacturers have sensed the vein and have in turn created their pair of shape-memory glasses.
 It must be said that this technology has many advantages.
 Already, it allows to create very strong frames .
 We can sit on them, crush them with a hammer, twist them in all directions, in short, the hazards of everyday life can not break or damage them.
 Another advantage: they are often much lighter than conventional metal glasses .
 In terms of design and style, the possibilities are very wide and there are hundreds of shapes and colors.
 Especially since they exist today also in solar version.
-It is therefore possible to adopt the shape memory glasses while remaining trendy !
+It is therefore possible to adopt shape memory glasses while staying trendy !